mbapple/waypoints/README.md

 - [X] Complete docker-compose.yml and install script so that it can be installed with one command and mount relevant volumes
 - [ ] Add detailed statistics page
 - [ ] Timeline view and route replay
+- [X] Fix invisible ndoes: Display in trip list but not on map and do not count towards destination
+- [ ] Make trip list display more distinctly with different colors for different item types
+- [ ] Fix bug over international date line
+- [ ] Make nodes appear smaller on map
+- [ ] Add ability to custom order stops w/in nodes
+- [ ] Add created_at and updated_at timestamps to all datatypes
+- [ ] Clean up API endpoints to only return relevant data on call
+- [ ] Add statistics to statistics: Nights, distances by travel type
+- [ ] Auto fill distances on all leg types
+- [ ] Make browser display name based on current page
+- [ ] Design logo and implement
+- [ ] Fix mess that is MapView getting data from the page itself and in the MapView